jneen/parsimmon/README.md

     the string, and yields `result`.
   - `Parsimmon.seq(p1, p2, ... pn)` accepts a variable number of parsers
     that it expects to find in order, yielding an array of the results.
+  - `Parsimmon.alt(p1, p2, ... pn)` accepts a variable number of parsers,
+    and yields the value of the first one that succeeds, backtracking in between.
   - `Parsimmon.lazy(f)` accepts a function that returns a parser, which is evaluated the first time the parser is used.
 This is useful for referencing parsers that haven't yet been defined.
   - `Parsimmon.fail(message)`
   - `Parsimmon.letter` is equivalent to `Parsimmon.regex(/[a-z]/i)`
   - `Parsimmon.letters` is equivalent to `Parsimmon.regex(/[a-z]*/i)`